 Are you chasing every viewing and recording all relevant and accurate feedback to pass on to the client?
 If not, questions and uncertainty about previous viewings will undermine any attempt to negotiate acceptance of an offer.
 Discuss recent viewings in morning meetings to create a negotiating plan.

 Record follow-up notes after every viewing and confirm that the vendor has been updated in the Diary.
-Use Power Reports in RPS to identify viewings awaiting a response and use the follow-up notes to go back to your client with the info you need to turn offer uncertainty into acceptance.
+Use Power Reports to identify viewings awaiting a response and use the follow-up notes to go back to your client with the info you need to turn offer uncertainty into acceptance.

 2) Maintain detailed property records for vendors